hardwario/website/content/projects/bottle-party-game.en.md

 3. And then **put it all beautifully together**.
 In the upper part, connect all the nodes that ensure the draw, in the lower part, connect the ones that form the draw table.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149307/projects/bottle-party-game/image15.png" alt = "BigClown Playground connect nodes in Node-RED" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149307/projects/bottle-party-game/image15.png" alt = "HARDWARIO Playground connect nodes in Node-RED" >}}

 4. Don’t forget to click on the **Deploy** button in the top right corner! 🚨